janayee-c/MIMIC-CXR/README.md

 *The full ResNet image-encoding pipeline used in the datathon is proprietary to the NUS research team and is not included.*

 ---

-## ✅ **10.
-Summary**

-This project is a **clinically grounded**, **technically sophisticated**, and **fully multimodal ML pipeline** built on real ICU data.
-It demonstrates:

-* advanced NLP (RadGraph + BERTopic)
-* radiomics extraction
-* multimodal fusion modeling
-* classical ML baselines
-* clean data engineering & reproducibility

-It is a strong example of your ability to architect end-to-end clinical machine learning systems with real-world constraints.

----

-If you want, I can also:

-✅ Add a *Mermaid diagram*
-✅ Generate a *short GitHub-optimized version*
-✅ Auto-extract your file names to fill in the README table Just tell me!